Cast Stainless Steel

 Some manufacturers don't bend the stainless steel pipe, instead they have what is known as a “straight tube” burner.

-Popular brands: DCS, PGS, Alfresco, Sedona by Lynx
+Popular brands: DCS, Hestan, Alfresco, Sedona by Lynx, Aspire by Hestan

 Oldest style of burner on the market.
 Cast Iron is heavy-duty, but it's unprotected and could rust over time.
 Some manufactures use porcelain coating for extra protection.